Scholar

 A scholar is a person who is a researcher or has expertise in an academic discipline.
 A scholar can also be an academic, who works as a professor, teacher, or researcher at a university.
-An academic usually holds an advanced degree or a terminal degree, such as a master's degree or a doctorate (PhD).
-Independent scholars and public intellectuals work outside of the academy yet may publish in academic journals and participate in scholarly public discussion.
+An academic usually holds an advanced degree or a terminal degree, such as a master's degree or a doctorate.
+Independent scholars and public intellectuals work outside the academy yet may publish in academic journals and participate in scholarly public discussion.

 Definitions

 In contemporary English usage, the term scholar sometimes is equivalent to the term academic, and describes a university-educated individual who has achieved intellectual mastery of an academic discipline, as instructor and as researcher.
 Moreover, before the establishment of universities, the term scholar identified and described an intellectual person whose primary occupation was professional research.
 In 1847, minister Emanuel Vogel Gerhart spoke of the role of the scholar in society:

 Gerhart argued that a scholar can not be focused on a single discipline, contending that knowledge of multiple disciplines is necessary to put each into context and to inform the development of each:

 A 2011 examination outlined the following attributes commonly accorded to scholars as "described by many writers, with some slight variations in the definition":

 Scholars may rely on the scholarly method or scholarship, a body of principles and practices used by scholars to make their claims about the world as valid and trustworthy as possible, and to make them known to the scholarly public.
 It is the methods that systemically advance the teaching, research, and practice of a given scholarly or academic field of study through rigorous inquiry.
 Scholarship is creative, can be documented, can be replicated or elaborated, and can be and is peer-reviewed through various methods.